BlauGroup/HiPRGen/README.md

 # If you have an M1 Mac, you also need to force nix to use x86 binaries
 #    since some of our dependencies don't have native arm binaries.
-# Uncomment the following two lines if you have an M1 Mac:
+# Uncomment and run the following two lines if you have an M1 Mac:

 # mkdir -p ~/.config/nix
 # echo "system = x86_64-darwin" > ~/.config/nix/nix.conf